FIRE: A Failure-Adaptive Reinforcement Learning Framework for Edge Computing Migrations

-To take into account the potential failures and reduce the costs experienced by the user, a backup of the user's service profile can be placed in the system.
-This way, if the server $l_s(t)$ at which the user's service is placed at experiences a failure, the user will still be able to offload its job.
-As seen in Fig. \ref{fig:sysModel}, the vehicle moves from location A to C, and it's service profile was pre-emptively placed at C. Although a server failure occured at C, the user is still able to offload its job computation, because a backup of the service profile was placed at B. We formulate a Markov Decision Process (MDP) in which the system state $s(t) \in S$ is $(l_u(t), l_s(t), f_{ind}(t), b_{ind}(t))$. $l_u$ is the user's current location, $l_s$ is the location of the service, $f_{ind}$ is an indicator on whether the service is placed at a location with a server failure, and $b_{ind}$ indicates whether there currently is a backup in the system.
-At each timeslot $t$, the network operator takes action $a(t)=\{ l_s(t+1), b_u(t+1) \}$ pre-emptively, before the user moves to the next location $l_u(t+1)$.
-This involves determining the placement location of the service $l_s(t+1)$, and the position of the backup in the system $b_u(t+1) \in \{0,1,...
-N, \text{no backup} \}$, where $\text{no backup}$ refers to the choice of there not being a backup in the system.
-These decisions will directly impact the system state $s$ at the next timeslot.
+To take into account the potential failures and reduce the costs experienced by the user, a \textbf{backup} of the user's service profile can be placed in the system.
+This way, if the server $l_s^k(t)$ at which user $k$'s service is placed at experiences a failure, the user will still be able to offload its job.
+As seen in Fig. \ref{fig:sysModel}, unlike the green user which does not have a backup service profile, the brown user is still able to offload its job computation even though the server at AP C failed, because there is a backup at location E.

-\textbf{Backup costs.} There is a cost $B(t)$ incurred by \emph{storing} the backup at a server.
-This cost is a sum of the backup migration cost and the backup storage cost, as it takes up space and prevents other content from being stored.

-where $\rho_j$ is the storage cost at access point $j$.
-There is also a \emph{failure cost} $F(t)$ incurred when there is a server failure at the location where the user's service is placed at $(f_{ind}(t)=1)$, because the user's task is not served within the task deadline.